thegooddocsproject/templates/base/base-theory.md

 # {Doctype} theory

 This {doctype}-theory document provides reasoning, justifications, and links to research relevant to {doctype} documentation.
+It aims to:
+* Advise a docset-owner in how to right size a {doctype}-template and {doctype}-guide for a project.
-It aims to empower authors to "think like a tech writer and expert in {doctype} documents" and make decisions backed by best practices.
+* Empower authors to "think like a tech writer and expert in {doctype} documents" and make decisions backed by best practices.

 **Version:** {MAJOR.MINOR.PATCH}

 **Last updated:** {Month DD, YYYY}

 ## User stories

+{Tip:
+* In selecting personas for user stories, you should make use of default Good Docs personas.
+(TBD: We need to define create this list.)

+}

 When writing, it is important to understand who you are writing for, and ensure that you provide just the right amount of information to address their needs.
 The following user stories should help you achieve that.